6 Tips for Millennials on Buying a Home in New York

 Studies show that Millennials have the highest levels of student loan debt out of all generations in American history.

-Unlike any other type of debt, student loan debt can’t be discharged through bankruptcy.
+Unlike any other type of debt, student loans can’t be discharged through bankruptcy.

-The only real option that you have with these loans is to pay them off or refinance them.
+The only real option with these loans is to pay them off or refinance them.

 Tackling your loans before getting a mortgage is vital.
-If you don’t, it’s possible that you won’t be able to qualify for a mortgage!
+I don't think it’s possible that I won’t be able to qualify for a mortgage!

 Low Incomes

-Though this is not the case across the board, there are many Millennials who struggle with getting a mortgage due to income levels.
+Though this is not the case across the board, many Millennials struggle with getting a mortgage due to income levels.

 Thankfully, there are several ways to (at least partially) even out the playing field:

-- Take Up A Second Job.
-This is obviously not ideal, but it can help you reach the income minimums you need in order to qualify for a mortgage.
+• Take Up A Second Job.
+This is not ideal, but it can help you reach the minimum income to qualify for a mortgage.

-- Switch Jobs.
-Studies show that it’s usually more profitable to hunt for jobs every two-to-three years than stay at a job in hopes of getting a promotion.
-This is because new employers will be more willing to hire you at a higher wage than what you’d receive at a promotion.
+• Switch Jobs.
+Studies show it’s usually more profitable to hunt for jobs every two to three years than to stay in a position in hopes of getting a promotion.
+This is because new employers will be more willing to hire you at a higher wage than you’d receive at a rise.
 So, dust off that CV and start applying.

 High Healthcare Costs